 In connection with the issuance of the 2025 convertible senior notes, the Company entered into privately negotiated capped call transactions (the "2025 Capped Call Transactions") with certain financial institutions.
-The 2025 Capped Call Transactions are expected generally to reduce the potential dilution to the Company's common stock in connection with any conversion of the 2025 convertible senior notes and/or offset any cash payments the Company is required to make in excess of the principal amount of converted 2025 convertible senior notes, as the case may be, with such reduction and/or offset subject to a cap based on the cap price.
 The initial cap price of the 2025 Capped Call Transactions was \$206.68 per share and is subject to certain adjustments under the terms of the 2025 Capped Call Transactions.
 The 2025 Capped Call Transactions cover, subject to anti-dilution adjustments, approximately 5.6 million shares of the Company's common stock.
-For accounting purposes, the 2025 Capped Call Transactions are separate transactions, and not integrated with the issuance of the 2025 convertible senior notes.
-As these transactions meet certain accounting criteria, the 2025 Capped Call Transactions are recorded in stockholders' equity and are not accounted for as derivatives.
-The cost to the Company of the 2025 Capped Call Transactions was